quackduck/rem/README.md

 ## What is Rem?

-Rem is a CLI trash which makes it _ridiculously_ easy to recover them.
+Rem is a CLI trash which makes it _ridiculously_ easy to recover files.
+We've all had that moment when we've deleted something we realised we shouldn't have.
+It sucks.
+Let's fix that!

 ## Demo